cloudquery/cloudquery/plugins/aws/docs/index.md

 #### Arguments for AWS Provider block

-- `accounts` **(Optional)** - Specify multiple accounts to fetch data from them concurrently and then query across accounts.
+- `accounts` **(Optional, Repeated)** - Specify multiple accounts to fetch data from them concurrently and then query across accounts.
 The default configured account should be able [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) to the specified accounts.
+You can have multiple `accounts` blocks.
 - `regions` **(Optional)** - limit fetching to specific regions.
 You can specify all regions by using the `*` character as the only argument in the array
 - `max_retries` **(Optional)** - The maximum number of times that a request will be retried for failures.
 Defaults to 5 retry attempts.
 - `max_backoff` **(Optional)** - The maximum back off delay between attempts.
 The backoff delays exponentially with a jitter based on the number of attempts.
 Defaults to 60 seconds.